Noschvie/tasmota-knx-iot/README.md

-# tasmota-knx-io
+# tasmota-knx-iot

 > Experimental project.
 Tested with Tasmota on ESP32 and SCD41 telemetry.

 Berry-based KNX IoT bridge for Tasmota devices.

-`tasmota-knx-io` enables Tasmota devices to publish sensor telemetry to a KNX IoT backend using the KNX 3rd Party API.
+`tasmota-knx-iot` enables Tasmota devices to publish sensor telemetry to a KNX IoT backend using the KNX 3rd Party API.
 The driver is designed for reliability on resource-constrained ESP32 devices and focuses on efficient outbound value updates.

 ## Features